-Suspension and Expulsion of Students with Disabilities
+Suspension and Expulsion of scholars with Disabilities

-Students with disabilities are subject to suspension on the same grounds as general education students, provided that suspension is not considered a change of placement as determined by the student's IEP.
-A student with disabilities may be suspended if they pose an immediate threat to the safety of themselves or others.
-These students will still be provided with academic and behavioral services as outlined in their IEP.
+Scholars with disabilities are subject to suspension on the same grounds as general education scholars, provided that suspension is not considered a change of placement as determined by the Scholar's IEP.
+A Scholar with disabilities may be suspended if they pose an immediate threat to the safety of themselves or others.
+These scholars will still be provided with academic and behavioral services as outlined in their IEP.
 Suspension will be imposed only when other means of correction fail to bring about proper conduct.

 If suspensions total more than ten (10) days in one school year, a hearing will be held by the School Director and the IEP team to determine if the behavior is a result of the disability (Manifestation Determination).
-The student's educational services will also be reviewed.
-Students with disabilities are subject to expulsion only if the IEP team determines that the misconduct was not caused by, or was not a direct manifestation of, the student's identified disability and that the student had been appropriately placed at the time the misconduct occurred and services were fully in place.
+The Scholar's educational services will also be reviewed.

+Scholars with disabilities are subject to expulsion only if the IEP team determines that the misconduct was not caused by, or was not a direct manifestation of, the Scholar's identified disability and that the Scholar had been appropriately placed at the time the misconduct occurred and services were fully in place.

-Student-Parent-Teacher Compact
+Scholar-Parent-Teacher Compact 2024-2025

-Asheville PEAK Academy is a premier school system where students come first.
-All students will receive a high quality, relevant education in a safe and caring environment which will produce confident, responsible and globally competitive citizens.
-Our students will be college and career ready.
+Asheville PEAK Academy is a premier school system where scholars come first.
+All scholars will receive a high quality, relevant education in a safe and caring environment which will produce confident, responsible, and globally competitive citizens.
+Upon graduation, our scholars will be college and career ready.

-Student Agreement
+Scholar Agreement

-- I will come to school every day well rested and on time and remain in school until dismissal. - I will come to school with necessary materials and prepared to work. - I will complete all assignments on time. - I will ask for help or assignments missed when needed. - I will respect the rights of others at all times.
+- I will come to school well-rested and on time every day, and I will remain in school until dismissal. - I will come to school with necessary materials and prepared to work. - I will complete all assignments on time. - I will ask for help or assignments missed when needed. - I will respect the rights of others at all times.